 Read More »

-Latex paint is water-based and can safely be disposed of we like it with household trash if the usefull link paint has been solidified.
-One of the easiest ways to solidify latex paint is to mix clay-based cat litter or sand with the paint and online order cialis leave the lid off until the paint has hardened.
+Latex paint is water-based and can safely be disposed of with household trash if the paint has been solidified.
+One of the easiest ways to solidify latex paint is to mix clay-based cat litter or sand with the paint and leave the lid off until the paint has hardened.
 Then, the paint can be placed at the curb with normal household trash.
 But, the lids must be left off of the paint cans so your trash hauler can see that the paint has solidified.
 Click here to view a paint drying demonstration video.

 Our waterways are threatened when medications are flushed down a toilet or washed down a drain.
 Waste water treatment plants are not designed to remove many of the chemicals that make up today’s pharmaceuticals.
 Trace amounts of estrogen, anti-depressants, anti-epileptics and other pharmaceutical compounds are being detected in our streams and rivers.

-Fortunately, the Avon and Plainfield police departments provide unwanted medicines drop boxes in the lobbies of their police stations for use by residents.
+Fortunately, the Avon and Plainfield police departments as well as the Hendricks County Sheriff’s Department provide unwanted medicines drop boxes in the lobbies of their police stations for use by residents.
 The drop boxes are available when the police stations are open (during normal business hours).
 No illicit drugs, syringes, lancets, needles, or thermometers are accepted in the program.
 Medicines should be left in their original containers.
-Personal information may be removed or blacked out, but the name of only here the drug, the prescribing pharmacy and original quantity prescribed should remain intact and readable.
+Personal information may be removed or blacked out, but the name of the drug, the prescribing pharmacy and original quantity prescribed should remain intact and readable.
 Click here to learn more.

 One gallon of motor oil is capable of polluting one million gallons of drinking water.
 Proper disposal is critical.
 Fortunately, there are many local options for the recycling of used motor oil.
 Most auto service centers will accept up to five gallons of used oil per visit.
 Click here to view a list of local companies that will accept used motor oil for recycling.